moniafavaro/info-session/JavaScript/JS-challenges.md

 ## JavaScript Challenges

+- Most programming languages have the concept of a function, which is a block of code designed to perform a particular task.
+- Each language have their own syntax to define a function.
+- This is how a function is defined in JavaScript:
+  - We use the keyword `function` followed by a name, followed by parentheses `()`.
+  - The parentheses may include parameter names separated by commas: `(parameter1, parameter2, ...)`
+  - In simple terms Parameters (or placeholders) are inputs to the function.
+Later on these ‘inputs’ must be provided to the function as Arguments.
+  - The code to be executed, by the function, is placed inside curly brackets `{}`.
+  - Function arguments are the values received by the function when it is invoked, or called.

 - Create a function called test50 that checks two given numbers and return true if one of the number is 50 or if their sum is 50
 ```js